 Make mental health a priority this year

-This was a big topic of discussion at the end of year last and it should remain a major priority for employers.
+This has been a big topic of discussion recently and it should remain a major priority for employers.
 Your team may have been through restructuring and redundancy, or about to go through those painful processes.
-They may have taken a financial hit due to the pandemic, and many will be finding working from home a struggle.
+They may have taken a financial hit due to the pandemic, and many have found working from home a struggle.

 Work out a progressive strategy for supporting your employees and update all your policies to reflect this.
 Make sure they know the lines of communication are open and that a compassionate response awaits.
 Be proactive, not reactive, acting early to head off any issues.